DaveSkender/Stock.Indicators/docs/_indicators/Mama.md

 ### Historical quotes requirements

-Since this indicator has a warmup period, you must have at least `50` periods of `quotes`.
+You must have at least `50` periods of `quotes` to cover the warmup periods.

 `quotes` is an `IEnumerable<TQuote>` collection of historical price quotes.
 It should have a consistent frequency (day, hour, minute, etc).
 See [the Guide]({{site.baseurl}}/guide/#historical-quotes) for more information.